-All hours worked should be entered into your study-hall folder log and tutoring reports in GradesFirst.
-Your hours are to be submitted within four hours of each tutoring session.
+All hours worked should be entered into tutoring reports in Tech Connect.
 TimeClock+ hours should be updated daily.
 It is the tutor's responsibility to clock in and out accurately during each shift.
-The hours listed on GradesFirst and study hall logs will be compared to the hours submitted by the tutor on TCP.
+The hours listed on Tech Connect and study hall logs will be compared to the hours submitted by the tutor on TCP.
 If any discrepancies are noticed, the tutor will be contacted and asked to make corrections.
 Hours will not be approved and submitted to the Payroll Office until corrections are made.
 Tutors will be paid via direct deposit on the 10th of the following month, provided TCP hours are submitted accurately by the monthly reporting deadline.